Area (LDS Church): Administration

 In 2019, church leaders also announced the division of the Africa Southeast Area, into the Africa Central and Africa South areas, effective August 1, 2020.
 Two months later, W. Christopher Waddell, second counselor in the Presiding Bishopric, announced in Johannesburg that the new Africa Central Area would be headquartered in Nairobi, Kenya.

 Then in 2022, additional structural changes affected Europe.
 The Europe and Europe East areas were split into 3 areas and renamed the Europe Central, Europe East, and Europe North areas.
 The presidency of the Europe Area became the presidency of the Europe Central Area, with the presidency of the Europe East Area becoming three area seventies.
 The president and first counselor in the Europe East Area were reassigned to fill the same roles in the Europe North Area, with the second counselor being an area seventy.
 The area seventy who had been serving as the second counselor in the Europe East Area was designated an assistant to the Europe North Area presidency, specifically overseeing Ukraine and Moldova, which will be separate from a specific area at the current time.

+Then, in early December 2024, the First Presidency created a new Canada Area.
+Subsequently, in mid-April 2025, in conjunction with the announcement of the first Canada Area presidency, it was announced that the area headquarters would be in Calgary, Alberta, with some area functions managed in Toronto, Ontario.

-As of April 2022, the church has 17 areas outside North America and six areas inside North America, for a total of 23.
-With the changes in Europe, the church now has five area seventies serving in area presidencies.
+As of August 2025, the church has 18 areas outside and 6 areas inside the United States, for a total of 24 areas.
+With the changes in the Europe Areas, the church now has five area seventies serving in area presidencies.
 Area assignments are generally announced sometime after April's general conference and are effective August 1.